 Which TMJ treatment is right for me?

 Dr. Henrich will meet with you to discuss your specific TMJ symptoms.
-He will also complete a thorough dental exam and take digital x-rays to see signs of wear or dysfunction in the teeth and jaw.
+He will also complete a thorough dental exam and take digital X-rays to see signs of wear or dysfunction in the teeth and jaw.
 Then, he will recommend a treatment based on your specific needs.
+In some cases, a combination of treatments and lifestyle changes can reduce your symptoms.

 What should you avoid if you have TMJ?